 Employment agreements must have certain clauses.
 Additional clauses should be agreed which suit the needs of the organisation and the employee.

-The type of employment agreement offered to an employee depends on factors such as if they’ll be fixed-term and if they’re a union member.
+The type of employment agreement offered and negotiated in good faith depends on factors such as if the employee is a union member.

 Employment agreement builder